At the bottom of the navigation sidebar, click on the gears icon and select Admin settings.

 If for some reason you need to flush out the cached field values for your database, click the button that says Discard saved field values in the top-right of the database’s page.

 By default, Metabase will auto-run queries when you use the Summarize and Filter buttons when viewing a table or chart.
 If your users are exploring data that is stored in a slow database, you may want to turn the auto-run off to avoid re-running the query every time your users change an option in the Summarize view.
+You can turn this option off in the Show advanced options section by deselecting the toggle next to Rerun queries for simple explorations.
 Turning this off presents the users with the option to re-run the query when they choose to.

-When syncing with this database, Metabase will scan a subset of values of fields to gather statistics that enable things like improved binning behavior in charts, and to generally make your Metabase instance smarter.
+If this option is enabled, Metabase will scan a subset of values of fields when syncing with this database to gather statistics that enable things like improved binning behavior in charts, and to generally make your Metabase instance smarter.

 Some databases allow you to append options to the connection string Metabase will use to connect to your database.